cmsuhre/Azure-SOC/README.md

 ## Configured Honeynet Features

-The honeynet in Azure had features to track and simulate real world cyber threats:
+The honeynet in Azure had features to track real world and simulated cyber threats:

 - 💻 <b>Virtual Machines:</b> I set up two Windows VMs and one Linux VM.
 I designed one of the Windows VMs to simulate attacks.
 It tested our defenses and the honeynet setup across other VMs